 The submitter shall provide a list of references to any published materials describing or analyzing the security of the submitted algorithm or cryptosystem.
-The submission of copies of these materials (accompanied by a waiver of copyright or permission from the copyright holder for public evaluation purposes) is encouraged.
+When possible, the submission of copies of these materials (accompanied by a waiver of copyright or permission from the copyright holder for public evaluation purposes) is encouraged.

 2.B.6 The submission package shall include a statement that lists and describes the advantages and limitations of the cryptosystem.
 Such advantages and limitations may involve the assessment of the cryptosystem's security against classical and quantum attacks, as well as any unusual characteristics of the scheme, such as extra functionalities, performance tradeoffs, and unusual vulnerabilities.
 This statement may also discuss the ease of implementing and deploying the algorithms, and their compatibility with existing protocols, networks and applications.
+This could include, for example, the suitability of the algorithm for use in hybrid schemes, which may be part of the transition to post-quantum cryptosystems.